ALL THINGS BRIGHT BEAUTIFUL inspire the artist in me.

 We have been to Riebeek Kasteel for many years as my in-laws lived there for a number of years, as well as all the wonderful times spent there with Hazel and Attie.
 It is strange that I had not been inside the hotel and checked it out.

-Think of the photo opportunities I have missed.
+Think of ALL THINGS BRIGHT BEAUTIFUL, the photo opportunities I have missed.
 I am pleased that at last I have been inside and it was certainly worth the visit.

 What beautiful paintings and luxurious comfortable furniture to relax in while waiting for what I hear is outstanding cuisine.